 When you run your heater, your home or business becomes a large enclosure for heat.
 The more secure your enclosure is, the less heat will escape — saving you money on energy costs over time.
-Here are a few tips you can take to improve your home or business from the outside in order to lower heating costs.
+Here are a few tips you can take to improve your home or business from the outside to lower heating costs.

 Stay on Top of Siding